Melb-Uni/SP_Bluering_Project_Frontend_SM2/README.md

 ## Background

 Software Projects Subject (COMP90082) is the subject for students to perform necessary Software Engineering practices to successfully build a high-quality software product for real-world clients.
 To monitor, evaluate, and provide feedback to students, a supervisor will observe the Software Projects activities of a student team through the software development tools used and through student-supervisor meetings.
-The involved software development tools include a Version Control System (Git, GitHub/BitBucket/GitLab), a Task Management Tool (JIRA/Trello) and a Documentation tool (Confluence).
+The involved software development tools include a Version Control System (GitHub), a Task Management Tool (JIRA) and a Documentation tool (Confluence).
 Some processes would be considered to assess students include Software Testing, Code Review, Continuous Integration, and Deployment.

 ## Problem